rip-create-your-account/hashmap/README.md

 https://github.com/user-attachments/assets/0ffca259-bb89-471e-a924-c5354bd2b80b

 Woah!
-Just at look at the `100%` table!
+Just look at the `100%` table!
 Watch how the very last ~10 inserts cause thousands of entries to move to different distances!
 The whole thing just shifts massively.
 That's disgusting wtf.
 That's a lot of moves happening for so little gain.
 All was good up to 99.999% load and then BAM!
 This explains why the insertion time for `100%` is 2x of `99%`'s.
 Well, it is what it is. *Or is it?* More on that later.

 ## Lookups